nicolas-van/multirun/README.md

 ========

 A very simple Unix utility to run multiple commands concurrently.
-It is mostly useful as a lightweight solution to run multiple servers in docker containers.
+It is mostly useful as a lightweight solution to run multiple servers in the same docker container.

 Usage: multirun "command1" "command2" ...